 We have started doing posts with recommendations for trees for different parts of the world.
-In our last post, we covered South America.
 In this post, we will focus on the United States since it is so vast and encompasses so much!

 The United States has varying hardiness zones, as defined and illustrated by the USDA.
 A hardiness zone is a geographically defined location in which certain plant life is capable of growing and thriving.
 It takes into account climate, as well as minimum and maximum temperatures in a given region.
 We have separated the states geographically according to hardiness zones, and general temperatures.
 For reference and clarity, you can also search on your own for your specific state hardiness zone.